Details of what information I collect from you, what I do with it and who it might be shared with.

 What information do I collect from you as a counselling client?

-When you first come to counselling, I will collect your personal information as part of an agreed counselling contract.
+When you first come to counselling, I will collect some personal information as part of an agreed counselling contract.
 This contract acts as the foundation of our work together.

-Personal information I usually request of you includes: your name, postal address, email address, telephone number, GP contact details and contact details of your next-of-kin.
+Personal information I usually request of you includes: your name, postal address, email address, telephone number and the telephone number of an emergency contact person.

 I also keep concise notes on your progress in counselling.
 These notes are anonymised, coded with a reference number and stored separately from your contact details.

-Some information recorded in counselling notes may include sensitive personal information – e.g. race, ethnic origin, religion, politics, criminal convictions, health, sex life or sexual orientation.
+Some information recorded in counselling notes may include additional personal information – e.g. religious belief, criminal convictions, health or relationship status.

 Personal information is recorded electronically and in a written format.